 When did you first become interested in photography and how long have you been involved with it?

 My interest in photography began at an early age when my father, who was a professional photographer, gave me my first camera.
 I used a camera throughout my career as a publicist.
 My training in graphic design informs the composition of my images.
 When I started working as a publicist early in my career, photographic skills were incredibly useful.
-I shot college events, staff portraits, classrooms, graduations and the like.
+I shot college events, staff portraits, classrooms, graduations, and the like.
 Even though photography was not my primary job, it was an essential part of my public relations function.

 Are you formally-taught or self-taught?

 In addition to my father teaching me camera and photography basics, I’m a fan of Ansel Adams and Fred Archer’s zone system and have taken several formal photography classes.
-Most recently, my favorite workshops have been through the Point Reyes Field Study Institute, with instructor Gary Crabbe, who worked with renown photographer Galen Rowell.
+Most recently, my favorite workshops have been through the Point Reyes Field Study Institute, with instructor Gary Crabbe, who worked with renowned photographer Galen Rowell.
 Continuing to learn and push the envelope of my visual vocabulary is important to me.

 What inspired you to be a photographer?

 The easy answer is that my father was my main inspiration.
 My father died in 2008.
 When I picked up my camera in 2014 to shoot something other than publicity, it was a way to reconnect with him.
 I also have always loved and been inspired by black and white photographers and photography.
 Dorothea Lange, Alfred Stieglitz, Robert Mapplethorpe, Joel-Peter Witkin, and Diane Arbus were some of my early inspirations.
 Some of these photographers really pushed an envelope and conventional norms, which was interesting to me.
 Their works made me realize the innate power of imagery even if it’s somewhat controversial.
 Ironically, these days I mostly enjoy shooting birds or abstracts in color and not people.
 I think that’s because I didn’t get a chance to enjoy nature much when I was working full time.
-Shooting birds in particular is a great excuse to become absorbed in the beauty of the natural world and then share what I’ve seen with others through my photography.
+Shooting birds, in particular, is a great excuse to become absorbed in the beauty of the natural world and then share what I’ve seen with others through my photography.

 In regard to marketing, how much of your time do you dedicate to social media?
 Do you use any special programs or services?